valorin/random/README.md

 Random is completely framework agnostic, the only production dependency is the excellent [php-random-polyfill](https://github.com/arokettu/php-random-polyfill), which does nothing on PHP 8.2+ where the functions are included in core.
 It supports Laravel's Collections, but doesn't pull in any Laravel code.

+You can find more about Random in the [Securing Laravel In Depth article](https://securinglaravel.com/p/in-depth-introducing-random).

 ## Installation

 You can install the package via composer: